What is Rh incompatibility?

 Anemia may cause signs and symptoms in a newborn, like jaundice and a buildup of fluid.

 Jaundice is a yellow color of the skin and whites of their eyes.
 When red blood cells die, they release hemoglobin to the bloodstream.
 The hemoglobin is broken down into a chemical.
-This chemical gives eyes and the skin a color.
+This chemical gives eyes and skin color.
 High levels of bilirubin may lead to brain damage in the infant.

 The accumulation of fluid is a consequence of heart failure.
 Without red blood cells, the baby’s heart must work harder to move oxygen-rich blood.
 This stress can lead to heart failure.